Our board-certified allergists use the latest treatments, techniques and research to improve the way we manage allergies.

 At HealthPartners and Park Nicollet, we’re here to keep allergies from interfering with your daily life.
 Choose from board-certified allergists, doctors who specialize in allergy and immunology.
 Our allergists can diagnose even the most complex causes of allergies and treat those that don’t respond to common remedies.
 We’ll get you started on a treatment plan that gets your symptoms under control.

-Allergists are available at clinics throughout the Twin Cities, including two allergy and asthma specialty clinics in Burnsville and Maple Grove.
+Allergists are available at clinics throughout the Twin Cities, including two specialty asthma and allergy clinics in Burnsville and Maple Grove.
 At these locations, you can see an allergist and an asthma specialist if you have both conditions.

 Knowing what type of allergy you have is the first step in finding the best treatment plan.
-There are three main types of allergies:
+There are three common allergies:

 It’s normal to experience some redness and swelling after a bug bite or insect sting.
 However, some people have immune systems that overreact to the venom in bites and stings, causing allergic reactions.
 For people with stinging insect allergies, venom shots are available and make a big difference.
 People are commonly allergic to bites and stings from bumblebees, wasps, hornets and fire ants.